SAP/luigi/docs/general-settings.md

 <!-- add-attribute:class:success -->
 >**TIP:** For learning and testing purposes, use the [Luigi Fiddle](https://fiddle.luigi-project.io) page where you can configure a sample Luigi application.

-The configuration file contains a section called **Settings** in which you can configure additional Luigi options.
+The configuration file contains a section called **Settings** where you can configure additional Luigi options.
 This is an example of how settings parameters can be used:

 ```javascript
 settings: {